kiali/openshift-servicemesh-plugin/README.md

-# OpenShift Service Mesh Plugin
+# OpenShift Service Mesh Console (OSSM Console)
-Webpack Plugin to integrate Kiali into OpenShift Console
+Webpack Plugin to integrate Kiali into OpenShift Console.
+The official title of the project is "OpenShift Service Mesh Console" but you may see this abbreviated in documentation and code as "OSSM Console" or "ossm-console".

+The main component is a plugin based on OpenShift Console [Dynamic plugin-ins](https://docs.openshift.com/container-platform/4.10/web_console/dynamic-plug-ins.html) framework.
+When the plugin is installed and enabled in the OpenShift Console, you will see additional functionality added to the OpenShift Console that allows you to interact with OpenShift Service Mesh via the Kiali user interface.
+Note also that the OSSM Console may work with upstream Istio installed (as opposed to OpenShift Service Mesh).

+The main installation mechanism is an OLM operator.

 ## Platform Setup

-These are the things you need before you can start working with the OpenShift Service Mesh Plugin:
+These are the things you need before you can start working with the OpenShift Service Mesh Console:

 1. OpenShift 4.10+ cluster with OpenShift ServiceMesh / Istio installed.
 2. Kiali deployed in the cluster
 3. `oc` client available in the path
 4. `podman` client available in the path

-This plugin is based on OpenShift Console [Dynamic plugin-ins](https://docs.openshift.com/container-platform/4.10/web_console/dynamic-plug-ins.html) framework.

-## Quickly Deploy the Service Mesh Plugin
+## Quickly Deploy the OSSM Console

-To very quickly get the latest plugin deployed in your cluster (e.g. without needing to build/push the operator and its catalog source and index image), run the following.
+To very quickly get the latest OSSM Console plugin deployed in your cluster (e.g. without needing to build/push the operator and its catalog source and index image), run the following.

 ```sh
 # Step 1 - Login in OpenShift cluster i.e oc login ...